JoshAshby/Bones/README.md

 Bones is still being polished for depolys with the following tasks still needing to be completed before the first version goes live:

-- [x] Setup Mail gem to be configurable per env - https://github.com/mikel/mail#sending-an-email
+#### Todos
+- [ ] Sandbox Fossil
 - [ ] Ensure all text input is escaped in the templates
-- [ ] Ensure usernames are validated like repository names
 - [ ] Flesh out tests and documentation for Bones & Fossil modules
+- [x] Ensure usernames are validated like repository names
+- [x] Setup Mail gem to be configurable per env - https://github.com/mikel/mail#sending-an-email
 - [x] Non-page based log out.
 Button on sidebar should just do it
 - [x] Feature flag for public sign-up
-- [ ] Build out lighttpd setup and test it out
+- [x] Build out lighttpd setup and test it out
-- [ ] Dockerfile for the ruby component
+- [x] Dockerfile for the ruby component

 Bones is missing these features but I *might* add them in the future:
 - [ ] Mobile/responsive design
 - [ ] Periodic task to pull/sync cloned repos
 - [ ] Public/Private setting repositories (all repositories as "private" at the
   moment)
-- [ ] Possible CI api hooks?
-Maybe a webhook setup for pushes?
+- [ ] Possible webhook setup for pushes using the 2.12.1 hooks feature

-# Deploy

-TODO
+- [ ] Email relay to allow repos to send emails from Bones

 # Development